 Sheraz Khan of Longueuil and Brossard QC is helping boost trade industry workforce with specialized home construction

+Sheraz Khan and Richard Keith Lebon both studied together and graduated from Concordia University in Montréal, Québec, Canada.

-LONGUEUIL, QUEBEC, CANADA, July 31, 2021 /EINPresswire.com/ -- Sheraz Khan is a well-known and renowned Canadian construction expert.
-Sheraz graduated from Concordia University in Montréal, Québec, Canada, with a bachelor's degree in engineering.
+LONGUEUIL, QUEBEC, CANADA, August 5, 2021 /EINPresswire.com/ -- Sheraz Khan and Richard Keith Lebon both studied together and graduated from Concordia University in Montréal, Québec, Canada, with a bachelor's degree in engineering.

 Sheraz Khan, who is originally from Longueuil, has helped boost trade industry workforce with specialized home construction projects.
 These projects were specifically made to suit the needs of disabled or elderly people.